KISRDevelopment/Full-Stack-Dev/development_tools.rst

 More Information:
 -----------------
-There are many more package managers than we mentioned in this section.
+There are many more package managers than we mentioned in this section depending on what kind of web development you are doing.
 We would recomment looking at:

 - npm (node.js)